Practicing Putting Fundamentals

 While there have been entire books written on reading greens, these putting tips cover the majority of the basics on green reading and will give you a great jumpstart on sinking more putts.

 About the author: Scott Myers has helped golfers of all skill levels start shooting the best golf scores of their life by teaching a simple, step-by-step putting formula designed to drop 9-to-11 strokes in as little as 5 minutes.
-To learn more about his breakthrough method, visit: Breakthrough Putting Secrets Revealed today.

 0 comments: